The structure of spatial slices of three-dimensional causal triangulations

 \topmargin 0pt \oddsidemargin 5mm \headheight 0pt \topskip 0mm

-{\bf Abstract.} We consider causal 3-dimensional triangulations with the topology of $S^2\times [0,1]$ or $D^2\times [0,1]$ where $S^2$ and $D^2$ are the two-dimensional sphere and disc, respectively.
-These triangulations consist of slices and we show that these slices can be mapped bijectively onto a set of certain coloured two-dimensional cell complexes satisfying simple conditions.
+{\bf Abstract.} We consider causal 3-dimensional triangulations with the topology of $S^2\times [0,1]$ or $D^2\times [0,1]$ where $S^2$ and $D^2$ are the 2-dimensional sphere and disc, respectively.
+These triangulations consist of slices and we show that these slices can be mapped bijectively onto a set of certain coloured 2-dimensional cell complexes satisfying simple conditions.
 The cell complexes arise as the cross section of the individual slices.